Flexiheat UKIndirect vented hot water cylinders

 Standard coil heat exchanger capacity – for boilers with an 80°C/60°C flow and return heating system.

 Our standard coil indirect hot water cylinders have a much larger heat exchanger surface area than those of our competitors.
-For example, our 300-litre indirect vented has a 25 kW output, and at the same flow and return temperatures (they use a higher temperature of 85/65°C to make their cylinder look better) from a boiler or other heat source, our competition’s unit is rated at 20 kW.
+For example, our 300-litre indirect vented unit has a 25 kW output, and at the same flow and return temperatures (they use a higher temperature of 85/65°C to make their cylinder look better) from a boiler or other heat source, our competition’s unit is rated at 20 kW.

 DSSC standard coil indirect hot water storage tanks – domestic hot water performance data